logicly-au/pmhc-mds-user-documentation/docs/data-entry.rst

 ----------------------------------------------------------------------------------------------------------------------------

-The Online Measures Self Service System (OMSSS) is a service funded by the Australian Government Department of Health as part of the Primary Mental Health Care Minimum Data Set (PMHC MDS).
+The Online Measures Self Service System (OMSSS) is a service funded by the Australian Government Department of Health, Disability and Aging (DoHDA) as part of the Primary Mental Health Care Minimum Data Set (PMHC MDS).
 It allows clients of mental health services commissioned by Primary Health Networks (PHNs) to complete the standardised outcome measures mandated in the PMHC MDS and have the results